sweet-mustard/test-nurturer/README.md

    changes to the `CHANGELOG.md` that will have the proper version filled in.
 6. Wait for the version to be approved by JetBrains.
    See https://plugins.jetbrains.com/plugin/23056-test-nurturer for the plugin page.
+7. Update `pluginVersion` in the `gradle.properties` file to have the next version you want to release.

 ## Installation